Year 11 - Thursday 16 January 2019, 4pm - 6pm

 Stage 1 - Preparing for Parents' Evenings

-At the beginning of the year, Ss Fisher & More R.C.
-High School will publish a calendar which includes all the dates of parents' evenings for each year group.
-This information is also displayed on the school web site and you will receive at least one text the week before your child's evening to remind you.
+At the beginning of the year, Fisher More will publish a calendar which includes all the dates of parents' evenings for each year group.
+This information is also displayed on the school website and you will receive at least one text the week before your child's evening to remind you.
 Make a note of the date of the parents' evening as soon as you get it.

 To make the most of the evening, you can prepare a little beforehand without spending lots of time.